 Note: This sets the MIDI note value that the control will transmit (range C-2 to G8).
 The Note setting will be displayed as a MIDI note value by default but you can toggle the display format between note value, decimal and hexadecimal by pressing the ENCODER ROW-SELECT button.
-The note value can be set using the buttons, encoder and pot in line with the Note setting or by pressing a key on the keyboard.
-To enable keyboard entry of the note value either press the ROW-SELECT BUTTON for the lower left-hand row of buttons or edit the note value using one of the buttons or encoder in line with the setting.
-A flashing cursor will then appear by the note value to indicate that you can edit it using the keyboard.
+The note value can be set using the buttons, encoder and pot in line with the Note setting.

-Velocity: This sets the velocity value sent with the note on message (range 0-127).
+Velocity: This sets the velocity value sent with the note on message (range O-127).